inviqa/harness-base-php/src/drupal8/docs/contribute.md

 ```
 ./build && ./test drupal8 dynamic
 ```
+This uses `src/drupal8/.ci/sample-dynamic/workspace.yml` so any attributes you want to test specifically can be changed here (but not committed)

 ### Pre-requisite
-You will need to first export the `MY127WS_KEY`:
+You will need to first export the `MY127WS_KEY` in order to run a build:
 ```
 export MY127WS_KEY="<key>"
 ```

-This uses `src/drupal8/.ci/sample-dynamic/workspace.yml` so any attributes you want to test specifically can be changed here (but not committed)